-Movies and films shot in Whitby
+Movies filmed in Whitby

 It’s hardly surprising that Whitby has been used as a location for various films over the years.
 Its winding cobbled streets, historic buildings, beaches and clifftops are ideal for atmospheric shots full of character and drama.
 We have listed a few films which have used Whitby as a filming location.
 Be sure to watch out for places and scenes you recognise if you decide to watch any of them!